Fulfillment Center VS Warehouse: What Are the Differences

 The goal of a warehouse is to safely and efficiently store inventory for long periods of time, usually months to a year.

-The goal of a fulfillment center is not to store inventory for the long term but to process orders in as short a time as possible.
+The goal of a fulfillment center is not to storage long-term, but to process orders in as short a time as possible.
 Fulfillment centers have the potential to manage the operations of many e-commerce retailers and small businesses.

 Which Solution Is Right for Your Business Needs?

 The level of satisfaction of your customer base determines to some extent the success of an online store.
 Understanding the difference between a warehouse and a fulfillment center will help you fulfill your customers’ orders effectively and ensure their satisfaction.

 If you’re just looking for more space to store your products, a warehouse is a great solution.
 If you run an SME or retailer that spends time packing boxes and shipping orders every day, a full-fledged fulfillment center may be a better option.

 Why Do you Need Honest Fulphilment for Your Dropshipping Business?